Extrosoph/Discord-Bot/README.md

 TODO:
 1. Fix the role removal function as it doesn`t remove the role if the reaction is removed
+2. Add a feature to add anime to the log file from discord messages
+3. Add sunset and sunrise time

 Git updates: